 2. Christ the Redeemer, Rio de Janeiro

 Located atop the Corcovado Mountain in Tijuca Forest National Park, the wondrous statue of Christ the Redeemer is perched at a height of 700 metres.
-Overlooking the city of Rio de Janeiro and constructed during the period of 1922 to 1931, the statue is not only the symbol of Christian community but is also one of the iconic landmarks of Brazil and Rio.
+Overlooking the city of Rio de Janeiro and constructed during the period of 1922 to 1931, the statue is not only the symbol of the Christian community but is also one of the iconic landmarks of Brazil and Rio.

 Best Time To Visit: December to March